wulawrence/JavaAssessment3/README.md

 getHash should return the hash.

 NOTE: DO NOT IMPLEMENT `setHash()`.
 If a user changes their password, their password should be replaced with a new Password.
 All hashes should be generated and never hard coded in.

+##### Exceptions
+There is no message the exceptions must return by default, but making the exceptions return nice messages with details on why your code failed will only help you work through these tests.